 Our MN-221 product candidate is being developed for the treatment of acute exacerbations of asthma in the emergency room setting.
-The current standard of care for acute exacerbations of asthma is inhaled albuterol (a β_2 -adrenergic receptor agonist), inhaled ipratropium (an anticholinergic) and oral or injected corticosteroids.
-In addition, subcutaneously administered terbutaline (a β_2 -adrenergic receptor agonist) is sometimes used to treat this condition, particularly in pediatric patients.
+The current standard of care for acute exacerbations of asthma is inhaled albuterol (a $\beta_2$ -adrenergic receptor agonist), inhaled ipratropium (an anticholinergic) and oral or injected corticosteroids.
+In addition, subcutaneously administered terbutaline (a $\beta_2$ -adrenergic receptor agonist) is sometimes used to treat this condition, particularly in pediatric patients.
 Certain oral anti-inflammatory asthma drugs are being investigated in an intravenous form for the treatment of acute exacerbations of asthma.
 On March 3, 2011, Palatin Technologies, Inc. announced that the U.S. Food and Drug Administration has cleared Palatin's request to begin a Phase IIA proof-of-concept human trial under an IND using a subcutaneously administered formulation of PL-3994, an NPR-A agonist compound, in development for treatment of acute exacerbations of asthma.
-The press release states that Palatin does not intend to initiate either the proof-of-concept human trial or preclinical inhalation toxicity studies unless and until an agreement is reached with a development and marketing partner or Palatin receives funding to support the proof-of-concept Phase IIA human trial or preclinical inhalation toxicity studies from a third party, such as grant funding from an agency of the federal government terbutaline is excluded because of the exclusively adult patient population.
+The press release states that Palatin does not intend to initiate either the proof-of-concept human trial or preclinical inhalation toxicity studies from a third party, such as grant funding from an agency of the federal government terbutaline is excluded because of the exclusively adult patient population.
 A greater percentage of patients diagnosed with COPD exacerbations are hospitalized than patients diagnosed with asthma exacerbations, and such patients continue the same treatment paradigm as in the emergency department.